nicolaCirillo/ate-it/subtask_b.md

 From the list of unique extracted terms, **participants must cluster together those terms that refer to the same underlying concept**.
 For example, *“raccolta porta a porta”* and *“raccolta domiciliare”* should be placed in the same cluster.

-- Each cluster should represent a single, coherent concept within the waste management domain.
+- Each cluster should represent a single concept within the waste management domain.
 - Inflected forms of the same lemma should be clustered together (e.g. *“isola ecologica”* and *“isole ecologiche”*).
 - Acronyms, initialisms, and their full forms should be clustered together (e.g. *“ccr”* and *“centro comunale di raccolta”*).
 - Synonyms should be clustered together (e.g. *“isola ecologica”* and *“centro comunale di raccolta”*).